Linear Optics#

 \[\begin{split}\begin{align} \mathbf{D} &= \epsilon_0 \left(\mathbf{\epsilon} \cdot \mathbf{E}\right) + \mathbf{P}_{NL} \\ \mathbf{B} &= \mu_0 \mathbf{H} \end{align}\end{split}\]

-The linear susceptibility \(\chi^{(1)}\) has been absorbed into the relative permittivity term \(\mathbf{\epsilon}\), while the higher-order terms have been condensed into the nonlinear polarization \(\mathbf{P}_{NL}\).
+The linear susceptibility \(\chi^{(1)}\) has been absorbed into the relative permittivity term \(\mathbf{\epsilon}\), while the higher-order terms have been consolidated into the nonlinear polarization \(\mathbf{P}_{NL}\).
 For more details on the nonlinear polarization see the note on nonlinear optics.

 Boundary Conditions#

-Boundary conditions are necessary at the interface between different materials.
+Boundary conditions are necessary when considering the interface between different materials.
 With \(\hat{\mathbf{n}}\) being the unit normal to a surface, the following boundary conditions are always true for the normal and tangential components (in the space domain):

 Normal Components#